VisionEval/OSwhitepaper/README.md

 # OSwhitepaper
 White paper on open source principles and practical applications for VisionEval

 ## How to contribute comments or edits

+If you are logged in and a contributor to this repostory, you can add comments or edits to the white paper using the following methods:

 1. Directly edit the `whitepaper.md` file on GitHub.
 Changes will be tracked in the git history
 + On GitHub, select the `whitepaper.md` file